PrashantChoudhary13579/ADA/Readme.md

 ## LAB 9

+### Problem 1.
-1. Given an integer n, the task is to find the solution to the n-queens problem, where n queens are placed on an n*n chessboard such that no two queens can attack each other.
+Given an integer n, the task is to find the solution to the n-queens problem, where n queens are placed on an n*n chessboard such that no two queens can attack each other.

 #### Algorithm:
 1. Start with column 1 and try placing a queen in each row of that column.